-- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of lookedafter and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans - 11.
-Reporting and Dealing with Allegations of Abuse Against Members of Staff
+- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of lookedafter and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans

+11. Reporting and Dealing with Allegations of Abuse Against Members of Staff

-KCSIE 2023 names the Headteacher as the main contact for leading on processes for allegations of abuse against members of staff.
-The Headteacher may include the Head of School and DSL in the process but the overall responsibility remains with Headteacher.
+KCSIE 2024 names the Head of School/ Headteacher as the main contact for leading on processes for allegations of abuse against members of staff.
+The Head of School/ Headteacher may include the DSL in the process but the overall responsibility remains with the Head of School/ Headteacher.